-The Company accounts for its convertible promissory note under ASC 815, "Derivatives and Hedging" ("ASC 815").
-Under 815-15-25, the election can be at the inception of a financial instrument to account for the instrument under the fair value option under ASC 825.
-The Company has made such election for its convertible promissory note.
-Using the fair value option, the convertible promissory note is required to be recorded at its initial fair value on the date of issuance, and each balance sheet date thereafter.
-Changes in the estimated fair value of the notes are recognized as a non-cash gain or loss on the condensed statements of operations.
+We account for the Convertible Note under ASC 815, "Derivatives and Hedging" ("ASC 815").
+Under 815-15-25, an election can made be at the inception of a financial instrument to account for the instrument under the fair value option under ASC 825.
+The Company has made such election for its Convertible Note.
+Using the fair value option, the Convertible Note is required to be recorded at its initial fair value on the date of issuance, and each balance sheet date thereafter.
+Changes in the estimated fair value of the Convertible Note is recognized as a non-cash gain or loss on the condensed statements of operations.